ONLYOFFICE/docspace-api-sdk-javascript/docs/RoomsApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiTypescript.RoomsApi();
+let apiInstance = new DocspaceApiJavascript.RoomsApi();
+let id = 9846; // Number | The room ID.
 let opts = {
+  'filterType': new DocspaceApiJavascript.ShareFilterType(), // ShareFilterType | The filter type of the access rights.
-  'count': 1234, // Number | Gets or sets the number of tag results to retrieve.
-This property specifies the maximum amount of tag data to be included in the result set.
+  'count': 1234, // Number | The number of items to be retrieved or processed.
-  'startIndex': 1234, // Number | Represents the starting index from which the tags' information will be retrieved.
-This property is used to define the offset for pagination when retrieving a list of tags.
-It determines  the point in the data set from which the retrieval begins.
+  'startIndex': 1234, // Number | The starting index of the items to retrieve in a paginated request.
-  'filterValue': "some text" // String | Gets or sets the text value used for searching tags.
-This property is typically used as a filter value when retrieving tag information.
+  'filterValue': "some text" // String | The text filter value used for filtering room security information.
 };
-apiInstance.getRoomTagsInfo(opts, (error, data, response) => {
+apiInstance.getRoomSecurityInfo(id, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {